surniaulula/wpsso-rrssb/README.md

 <p>The <strong>Scalable Vector Graphics (SVG) social icons</strong> used by WPSSO RRSSB automatically resize to their container, so they always look great on any device (phone, tablet, laptop, etc.), including high resolution retina displays!</p>

-<p><strong>WPSSO RRSSB is <em>incredibly fast</em> and coded for performance:</strong></p>
+<p><strong>WPSSO Ridiculously Responsive Social Sharing Buttons is <em>incredibly fast</em> and coded for performance:</strong></p>

 <p>WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.</p>

-<p>WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>
+<p>WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

 <h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Ridiculously Responsive Social Sharing Buttons is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>
+<p>WPSSO Ridiculously Responsive Social Sharing Buttons (aka WPSSO RRSSB) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.</p>

 <p>The WPSSO RRSSB Free extension works with either the Free or Pro version of WPSSO Core (Main Plugin).</p>